ryanstout/stair_car/README.md

     => <#PMatrix() 1x1 dense>
     2

-### You can get the float value of a cell by doing:
+### Get Float Value:

+All lookups with [row,col] return a subview, use #value_at to get the float value.

     m.value_at(0,1)
     => 2.0

+Keep in mind that all math operations can be done without converting back to float.

 ### Subviews